snkashis/android-docs/src/pages/core/overview/index.md

 If your application needs location information, the `LocationEngine` class can help you get this information while also simplifying the process and being flexible enough to use different services.
 The `LocationEngine` found in the core module now supports the following location providers:

-- Google Play Services
+- Google's Fused Location Providers
-- Android Location
+- Android GPS and Network Providers

 If you are using the Mapbox Maps SDK for Android, create a `LocationEngine` object using: